TenSketch/tbchealthcare-website/content/brands/hemodialysis/aqua-b.md

 - **Semi-Automatic Chemical Disinfection:** Volume-controlled disinfection process for precise, safe, and secure sterilization.
 - **Microprocessor Control Unit:** Offers a user-friendly interface for both manual and automatic operation, ensuring flexibility and ease of use.
 - **Programmable Operation:** Features a fully programmable control with a 7-day calendar, supporting automated start/stop, standby, and auto-rinse functions.
-- **Water-Saving Technology:** Includes Fresenius' patented dynamic water-saving device, significantly reducing water usage and operational costs. -->
+- **Water-Saving Technology:** Includes ' patented dynamic water-saving device, significantly reducing water usage and operational costs. -->

 ### Uses